 > Our review guidelines

-Discover how to transform everyday structures into reliable anchors for your bike, ensuring its safety regardless of the environment.
-Ready to unlock these secrets?
+I’ll walk you through practical methods that transform everyday structures into reliable anchors for your bike, helping to keep it safe, regardless of the environment.

-Best Ways To Lock A Bike Without A Rack And Not Get Stolen
+Best Ways To Lock A Bike Without A Rack (And Not Get Stolen)

 In the absence of racks to lock your bike to, there are various other objects you can lock your bike to.
-You should also consider the area where you leave the locked bike.

 1. Lampposts

-Lampposts are commonly found along streets and sidewalks, making them ideal objects to secure your bike to.
-They are inherently tall, so there’s no realistic prospect of anyone lifting your locked bike over the top.
+Lampposts are inherently tall, so there’s no realistic prospect of anyone lifting your locked bike over the top.

-Position your bike close to the lamppost, ensuring that both the frame and wheels are securely attached to it.
 Use two locks to lock both wheels to the frame and the lamppost (same applies to any object you lock your bike to).

-There’s no point in locking your bike to an immovable object if your lock is easy to cut or break.
 Don’t use cheap cable locks to lock your bike to a lamppost or anything else unless the bike is within your sight and quickly reachable.

-Bike thieves can slice a cable lock open within a few seconds, normally, unless it’s a very good one.
 Cable locks are best used as a tool against casual theft and as secondary locks designed to slow a thief down.

 2. Iron Railings

-Railings, whether they are located outside buildings or along staircases, can provide a reliable anchor point for your bike.
 Iron railings are ideal for locking your bike to, though sometimes there are restrictions that prevent this if they’re outside a private property.

 When using an iron railing, ensure that it is securely attached to the ground or structure and has minimal gaps or spaces that could allow a thief to easily manipulate the lock.

 Wrap your lock tightly around the railing, passing it through the bike’s frame and wheels, to deter any potential theft attempts.
-By utilizing a high-quality lock and following proper locking techniques, you can have confidence in the safety of your bike.

 3. Trees

-A mature tree is an effective anchor for your bike.
 Obviously, you want to avoid a small tree or sapling that can easily be pulled out of the earth.

 Position your bike in a way that allows you to loop your lock through the frame and wheels, securely fastening it to the tree.
-Ideally, use two bike locks, with one going through the frame and rear wheel and another locking the front wheel to the bike.

-Make sure the tree is visible from nearby areas to deter theft attempts.
 However, be mindful of any regulations or restrictions that may prohibit locking bikes to trees in certain locations.

 4. Seats & Benches